Nunes backs down from explosive claim Trump was monitored

 "I have seen intelligence reports that clearly show the president elect and his team were at least monitored and disseminated out," Nunes told reporters.

-On Thursday, the Republican Congressional Campaign Committee sent out a fundraising email about Nunes' remarks with the subject line, "Confirmed: Obama Spied on Trump."
+On Thursday, the Republican Congressional Campaign Committee sent out an email about Nunes' remarks with the subject line, "Confirmed: Obama Spied on Trump."

 Nunes himself said he wasn't making that claim — he said the surveillance was legal and there was no wiretap of Trump Tower.
 But those sorts of assertions by Republicans raised the question about whether what Nunes did was intended to give Trump cover for his discredited claim that Obama "wiretapped" him.